Disney Junior Logo

 Disney Junior Logo History

-In 1997, the Disney Channel Preschool Block was launched – a series of television programs aimed at teaching children from 2 to 7 years old.
-In 1999, the owners rebranded and renamed the morning cartoon block Playhouse, Disney.
+In 1997, the Disney Channel Preschool Block was launched—a series of television programs to teach children from 2 to 7 years old.
+In 1999, the owners rebranded and renamed the morning cartoon block, Playhouse Disney.
 In this form, it existed until 2011, when it was replaced by Disney Junior, which later became a separate TV channel.
-All this time, concepts have changed and logos because each brand has its own identity.
+All this time, concepts and logos have changed because each brand has its own identity.

 1999 – 2001